Huron County License Hearing Guide

 Automatic License Suspension

-Following a DUI arrest, your license can be automatically suspended based on whether you submitted to a breath/blood test and the results, or if you refused testing altogether.
+Following a DUI arrest, the arresting officer likely confiscated your driver's license and issued a temporary permit.
+The length of the suspension depends on whether you took a breath/blood test and the results, or if you refused to take the test.

 If You Took the Breath/Blood Test and Failed